-- A copy of the Code and their Certificate of Registration - A copy of their Statement of Compliance - Corroborating evidence as to how they comply with the conditions and requirements of the Code e.g. examples of their previous work, etc. - Relevant training records and competence assessments for all staff who will be involved in the service delivery on your site - Whatever additional evidence you feel is appropriate to satisfy you of their competence and that the specific products and services they are recommending will be effective in controlling legionella
+- A copy of the Code and their Certificate of Registration. - A copy of their Statement of Compliance to enable you to decide for yourself whether it gives you confidence that they meet the Service Provider Commitments. - Corroborating evidence as to how they comply with the conditions and commitments of the Code. - Whatever additional evidence you feel is appropriate to satisfy you of their competence and that the specific products and services they are recommending will be effective in controlling legionella. - Training records and relevant competence assessments for all staff who will be involved in the service delivery.